 If you've got a really good cake, you don't need icing.
 But if you've got a really good cake, AND icing...

-Enter Oliver Wilson-Dickson, who shares the footlights with Jamie and coats jsm's performances with extra flair, grace and style.
+Enter Oliver Wilson-Dickson, who shares the footlights with Jamie and coats Mabon's performances with copious flair, grace and style.
 Oli plays the fiddle, and sings backing vocals too: though maybe the term 'fiddle' doesn't quite do justice to the breadth of his playing ability.

 Able to read Jamie's playing like the back of a soup carton and match his fiddle sound to the subtlest nuances of the accordion, he finds his space in the music, weaving between crisp unison tune-playing and tight harmonies, between open textural sounds and soaring improvised lines.

 It is surely a cruelty to your mother to be born with a fiddle in your hand, but Oli came pretty close.
-Despite also being able to get a tidy tune out of a whole bunch of other instruments (and we won't even mention some serious circus skills!), he is made to fiddle, and radiates when he plays.
+Despite also being able to get a tidy tune out of a whole bunch of other instruments (and we won't even mention some serious circus skills!), he was put on this planet to play fiddle, and he radiates when it's in his hand.

 He recalls as a child being constantly immersed in music: his parents play (and how!), his siblings play, his whole family oozes music and Oli could not resist the calling.